TheGeekosaurus/extension-marketplace-api-2.0/FEATURES.md

 ### Category Detection

-The extension can detect product categories from titles:

-- Pet supplies
-- Household goods
-- Beauty products
-- Grocery items
-- Electronics

-This enables more accurate matching with the API.
+The extension detects product categories from titles to enable more accurate matching with the API.

 ## Efficiency Features